1jour1vin

 About the estate:

-Famous house founded in 1829 by Joseph Bollinger, a wine merchant originally from Württemberg.
-It has remained a family business, even though since 2008 it has been chaired by someone outside the family (Charles-Armand de Belenet since 2017).
-With a 179-hectare vineyard dominated by Pinot Noir (60%) and its own cooperage, it maintains its style based on skillful blends of wines vinified separately in oak barrels (reused to avoid overpowering woodiness) and small capacity vats.
-As for the reserve wines, they are stored in magnums under "petite mousse" (a thin layer of foam).
-The wines are bottled with corks and benefit from long aging on lees.
+A renowned house founded in 1829 by Joseph Bollinger, a wine merchant originally from Württemberg.
+It has remained a family-owned business, although since 2008 it has been led by someone from outside the family (Charles-Armand de Belenet since 2017).
+With a 179-hectare vineyard dominated by Pinot Noir (60%) and its own cooperage, the house ensures the preservation of its style, based on expert blends of wines vinified separately in oak barrels (reused to avoid overpowering oak) and in small-capacity tanks.
+As for the reserve wines, they are stored in magnums under “petite mousse.”
+Bottling is done with cork stoppers, and the wines undergo extended aging on the lees.
 Gilles Descôtes joined the company in 2003 and succeeded six cellar masters in 2013.

 Gault & Millau Wine Guide